StatsCan Labour Force Survey--What's Going On?

 We are regularly receiving reports that Statistics Canada is bullying citizens into participating in ongoing Labour Force Survey (LFS).
 Selected households are asked for their personal employment information several times over a period of months.

-The incredible thing is that citizens are being told by StatsCan that they must participate.
-It is not voluntary.
+The incredible thing is that citizens are being told by StatsCan that they must participate, because it is mandatory

 At present, to our knowledge the only survey which is compulsory is the Census every five years.
 Surveys taken by Statistics Canada between these censuses are, from what we can determine strictly voluntary.